fahmifj/activedirectory-scripts/rpcenumsid/README.md

 ## rpcenumsid

 A script for brute-forcing SIDs to enumerate AD user accounts.
-This tool utilizes `rpcclient` from Samba client
+This tool utilizes `rpcclient` from Samba client (wrapper).
 ```
 $ sudo apt-get install smbclient
 ```